 Pre-crime is a claim about a future as yet unknown.
 In Dick's fantastical world, thanks to the predictive powers of three 'precog mutants', crime control agents can foresee future events.
 Yet even here the future is not fixed.
-Although it is upon and fosters an implicit claim that it is unproblematic to talk of crime before it has occurred and.
+Although it is upon and fosters an implicit claim that it is unproblematic to talk of crime before it has occurred and, it follows, to seek to identify criminals before they have committed any offence.